FocalPaint/spectralSolver/README.md

 http://scottburns.us/color-science-projects/

-Generates 3 spectral reflectance distributions in range > 0.0 and < 1.0, along with matrixes to convert to/from RGB.
+Generates 3 spectral reflectance distributions in range > 0.0 and < 1.0, along with matrices to convert to/from RGB.
 Also produces a set of 10 Munsell colors from 5R thru 5RP

 ```